ignaciosw/ghibli-client/README.md

 First commit.
 A skeleton of my typical Backbone application, with empty Collections, Models and Views.
 Also added the routes for each view, and the empty template files.
 A config file was added providing API url and endpoints.
+Added a header template with the studio logo.

 No special coding yet, that should come later this week.